helium/HIP/0000-Hex-Coverage-Limit.md

 Please note, that the multiplier table above only affects the modeled coverage points that are given to each radio, and does not affect rewards distributed for the transfer of data.

-To see the example below of how this HIP would affect a deployment of five (5) radios that provide modeled coverage to the same res12 hex, see the below example:
+See the example below of how this HIP would affect a deployment of five (5) radios that provide modeled coverage to the same res12 hex:

 | Radio |Signal Strength| CPI Approval Date | Score | Coverage Points Per HIP 74| New Coverage Points|